Zivid: 2024: Zivid 2+ R-series

 In December 2024, Zivid introduced an upgraded version of the Zivid 2+: the Zivid 2+ R-series.
 This line of cameras mirrors the original line up for the Zivid 2+ with the MR60, MR130, LR110.
 The Zivid 2+ R-series brings higher quality 2D data that is sharper, crisper and has less image artifacts while having the same 2D and 3D 5-megapixel resolution as its predecessor.
 The Zivid 2+ R-series brings a level of robustness and immunity to changes in ambient light to provide more complete, correct and consistent data.

-This new camera line-up will also support the introduction of a new 3D reconstruction technology that vastly suppresses and removes vertical reflections from complex shiny scenes that are prone to noisy and poor data.
+2025: Zivid 3

-The introduction of this camera aligns with the growing market for using AI-based segmentation to provide more consistent data to improve the matching capabilities and pose estimation returns of the software.
+In November 2025, Zivid announced the availability of the Zivid 3 XL250, designed for depalletizing in warehousing and large bin-picking in manufacturing.
+It is based on the Zivid 2+ R-Series platform, with improved performance and point cloud coverage quality.
+It provides point cloud coverage in under 500 milliseconds.